 When I was recovered, I returned my focus to my food and forced myself to take another bite, but all I could think of was the words we had exchanged, and all I could see was the look of careful contemplation on his face as his gaze had roamed over my body.
 My cheeks started to burn again, and I feigned another cough to hide it, knowing that I couldn’t afford to be so distracted in my current setting.
 Later, when I was tucked safely in my bed, when the lights were out and no one would hear me –

 “Are you all right, Your Grace?” the young woman seated to my left asked, jarring me back to myself.

 A moment passed before I could respond.
 “I’m fine, thank you…” I said, trying to put a name to her face and failing.

 Though I had been sitting perpendicular to her for three full courses, this was the first time I had heard her speak.
 She had a soft, lyrical voice that hinted that she could hold a tune better than most.
 Her blonde hair was piled on top of her head in last season’s style, and though her dress was plainer than most, it was clean and creaseless, obviously well cared for.
-The skin of her face and neck was as pale as fresh cream, if still a little flushed, and when her blue eyes came back to mine, looking both nervous and pleased, I felt my practiced smile transform into a real one.
+The skin of her face and neck was as pale as fresh cream, and when her blue eyes came back to mine, looking both nervous and pleased, I felt my practiced smile transform into a real one.
 Her innocence was not only refreshing, but also a welcome distraction.